In These Times

 Seventy-five words and fifty-four words, respectively, about a 172 page ruling that time will surely find to be the definitive ruling on marriage equality.
 This ruling will be cited in every marriage case that will be argued in the future.
 The thoughtful, well-written decision provides the pathway to ending one of the last vestiges of civil discrimination in America.
 Yet, our presidential candidates couldn't even muster the effort to acknowledge its importance.
 Disappointing would be a mild word to describe my feelings about them on this issue.

 In 1948, California became the first State in America to overturn a ban on interracial marriage.
 In its decision on Tuesday, the California Supreme Court cited its own words from that 1948 decision.
-This
+This New York Times piece, titled 'Same-sex marriage, racial justice find common ground' shows the parallels drawn between the two issues by the Court itself:

 Not long into the oral argument before the California Supreme Court in March over whether gay and lesbian couples have a constitutional right to marry, Chief Justice Ronald M. George showed his hand.